Illegal Dumping On The Rise | Do the Right Thing |Need a Skip Now

 As an example - our company operates our own Waste Transfer Station.
 What that means is that each skip bin, picked up from our customer's site, business, factory or home is taken immediately to our waste transfer station, where bin is tipped onto a sorting concrete pad, where our excavator operator and labourers separate the waste into categories and then put certain waste types through a recycling trommel to even further clean and separate each material, in order to recover as much as possible and to divert all the recyclable waste away from landfill.

 One of the ways to tell if the operator of a skip hire company is potentially disposing of your waste illegally is if he is offering skip bins at very low prices.
 This is suspicious in and of itself.
 Right now, since July 2021 the EPA levy in all the tips has increased by 61% hence making it absolutely impossible to offer very cheap bins, plus if the operator is recycling the waste, he needs to maintain a recycling yard with machinery and employees and to pay for all this operation, the bins need to be at least at par with the competitor's prices, unless the rubbish is being dumped illegally.
+To read more about potentially illegal or rogue operators and how to avoid them, check out our latest blog.

 Fines for Illegal Waste Disposal